Set expectations with contacts to maximize email deliverability and avoid exile to the spam folder.

 We’ve previously talked about how communicating to everyone in your lists needs to be done strategically, and that email may not be the best path.
-One of the seasons where senders feel pressure to expand their email audience is fast approaching.
+And the holiday season, when senders feel pressure to expand their email audience is fast approaching.

 Mailbox providers don’t consider legality when they’re deciding whether or not your email belongs in the inbox.
 Their priority is to deliver wanted mail to their users, and so the critical art of deliverability is all about meeting recipient expectations to achieve great inbox placement.